Frequently Asked Questions

 Cyberpunk is so 1980s.
 Why don't you write something modern, like {fill in media tie-in here}?

-You know, you don't actually write cyberpunk at all.
-You write {fill in more hip, up-to-date, hyphenated genre name, such as post-cyberpunk.}
+You know, Looking Glass and Irreconcilable Differences aren't cyberpunk at all.
+They're {fill in more hip, up-to-date, hyphenated genre name, such as post-cyberpunk.}

 Genre titles are always tricky things.
 On the one hand, I want my readers to have an accurate expectation of the general style of my books, so they don't buy Looking Glass with the expectation of magic-using elves showing up (in the real world, at least. ;).
 On the other hand, there are always those who feel a genre name has gotten un-hip, that it was ruined by {fill in media product here}, that it's been done to death, or that it's not quite accurate for the books I write.
-It's probably correct to call the LookingGlass world books post-cyberpunk, as they fit that genre's description more accurately, but if you've had to back up and explain what cyberpunk is as often as I have, you approach your nouveau genre titles with trepidation.
+It's probably correct to call the LookingGlass world books post-cyberpunk, as they fit that genre's description more accurately, but I've had to explain what cyberpunk is often enough to approach nouveau genre titles with trepidation.
 So enjoy the fact that you know better.
 I know you know.